 Most experts will tell you that ammonia is one of the compounds in the aquarium that will build to levels where it will kill fish.
-This is especially when true when the aquarium is brand new and has not crearted an adequarte population of beneficial bacteria to remove it immediately.
+This is especially true when the aquarium is brand new and has not created an adequate population of beneficial bacteria to remove the ammonia immediately.
 It is true that ammonia can kill.

 Standard Ammonia Test kits (of whatever range) are normally only able to read the total quantity of ammonia components (ammonia + ammonium) in the water.
 The actual toxicity can only be determined with the use of a chart that correlates the actual amount of truly dangerous ammonia by referring to the actual pH of the water.
 Any ammonia reading is virtually worthless without correlating it to the pH reading of the aquarium water.